jinbochen0823/RCG2ECG/README.md

 # How to access the dataset
-To obtain the dataset, please sign the [agreement](datasetAgreement.pdf), scan and send it to jinbochen@mail.ustc.edu.cn.
+To obtain the dataset, please sign the [agreement](datasetAgreement.pdf) which should be stamped with the official seal of your institution, scan and send it to jinbochen@mail.ustc.edu.cn.
 You will receive a notification email which includes the download links of the dataset in three days.

 ## Citation
 -If you use this dataset, please cite the following paper :